 HALTON IS AN FASD INFORMED COMMUNITY

-We believe individuals in Halton at risk of or affected by FASD and their families have the right to access timely assessment and quality FASD driven and informed services in their own community.
-Our Collaboration is founded on building awareness and addressing system barriers and gaps that prevent individuals affected by or at risk of FASD and their families from realizing their full potential.
+We believe individuals in Halton at risk of or affected by FASD, and their families, have the right to access quality FASD informed services in their community.
+Our Collaboration is founded on building awareness and addressing system barriers that prevent individuals affected by or at risk of FASD and their families from realizing their full potential.
 We understand that no single organization or group can move this cause forward; FASD crosses all governments and ministry jurisdictions, public and private sectors, and as such we are committed to working together to achieve our shared vision and mission.